creativecuriositystudio/modelsafe/README.md

 username?: string;
 ```

-There are a number of additional options that can be provided to the `attr`
+There are a number of additional options that can be provided to the `@attr`
-directive.
+decorator.
 Check out the API documentation for more information.

 #### Associations